-The European Bioinformatic Institute (EBI) (SubA) will be sub-contracted by partner 3 to help in the establishment of common database standards (T1.1) and in ensuring a smooth communication between the software components of the e-NMR platform (T3.4).
-Spronk NMR Consultancy (SubB) will be sub-contracted by partner 2 to provide specific training courses (T1.3) and contribute to the development of DNA/RNA validation tools (T3.4).
+The European Molecular Biology Laboratory (EMBL) acting through its outstation the European Bioinformatic Institute (EMBL-EBI) will help in the establishment of common database standards (T1.1) and in ensuring a smooth communication between the software components of the e-NMR platform (T3.4).
+CNRS-CRMN-Lyon in the person of Dr. Torsten Herrmann will be subcontracted by partner 3 to contribute to the development of the eNMR platform (WP3) by porting his unique automated assignment and structure calculation software suite to the grid and to provide expertise for the software evaluation rounds under WP1.
+Spronk NMR Consultancy (SubB) will be subcontracted by partner 2 to provide specific training courses (T1.3) and contribute to the development of DNA/RNA validation tools (T3.4).
 Note that by involving Spronk NMR Consultancy, a new SME based in Lithuania, the e-NMR project is contributing to the enhancement of the industrial base within Europe thereby strengthening the industrial expertise in computational aspects of NMR and structural biology in Europe.